 Near Mill Creek in Whitfield County, Georgia — The American South (South Atlantic)

 Location.
-34° 43.272′ N, 85° 6.359′ W. Marker is near Mill Creek, Georgia, in Whitfield County.
-Marker is on Lafayette Road (Georgia Route 201) 0 miles north of Lodge Road, on the right when traveling north.
-Marker is at the Touch for map.
+34° 44.936′ N, 85° 6.195′ W. Marker is near Mill Creek, Georgia, in Whitfield County.
+Marker is at the intersection of Lafayette Road (Georgia Route 201) and Gordon Springs Road, on the right when traveling south on Touch for map.
 Marker is in this post office area: Dalton GA 30719, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 1, 2008, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 907 times since then and 22 times this year.
-Photos: 1. submitted on September 1, 2008, by David Seibert of Sandy Springs, Georgia.
-2, 3, 4. submitted on August 8, 2015, by Brandon Fletcher of Chattanooga, Tennessee. • Craig Swain was the editor who published this page.
+It was originally submitted on August 27, 2008, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,228 times since then and 26 times this year.
+Photos: 1. submitted on August 27, 2008, by David Seibert of Sandy Springs, Georgia.
+2, 3. submitted on August 8, 2015, by Brandon Fletcher of Chattanooga, Tennessee. • Craig Swain was the editor who published this page.